eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
+- [ ] Enable moving a char with keyboard (but only the active window and while not in the chat)
+- [ ] Change drop formula to be more intuitive (see work of Laurenzzo)
+- [ ] Add more info and option when you Ctrl+RClick on a ally char.
+- [ ] Change the right-click on ally to a Ctrl+right click to see some info.
+- [ ] Make the blue items just a stat like the refine stat.
+For the drops, add a new column inside the STB to say if this monster can drop blue items or not. ---> Next step is the craft of such item (new skill like refine)
+- [ ] Add an option to choose for constant or not rendering
+- [ ] Add automatic option to launch several game with password and automatically open the windows with the right size to be splitted on the screen
+- [ ] Prevent windows to be opened out of the screen when resolution changes
+- [ ] Fix the 2nd skill bar (numbers for bar one, and F keys for 2nd bar)
 - [ ] Make the limitation on the FPS working!
 - [ ] If right-click in the skill bar, open more details about the skill
 - [ ] Add the possibility to navigate inside menus with number (1 = option 1 etc)